asujaykk/Road-segmentation-UNET-model/README.md

  If you want to test the model that you created before, then please change the '--model' parameter to 'models/pretrained_models/road_segmentation_160_160_test.h5'. and run the 'inference.py'.

- # 6. Performance improvement.
+ # 6.Keras to ONNX conversion.
  The keras model inference took 265 to 340 ms to process one input image, which is pretty slow for real world application.
- Thus for better performance and deployement we decided to convert the kers model in to onnx model, .
+ Thus for better performance and deployement we decided to convert the kers model in to onnx model(Open Neural Network Exchange).
+ If you want to know why we are converting keras model to onnx, then please check this link :https://pythonsimplified.com/onnx-for-model-interoperability-faster-inference/

  There is already a script available in this repo for converting keras model to onnx model.
  You can execute the below command to convert keras model to onnx model.